gabyx/Githooks/README.md

 ### Install Mode: Centralized Hooks

-Lastly, you have the option to install the templates to, and use them from a centralized location.
+Lastly, you have the option to install the templates to a centralized location (`core.hooksPath`).
-You can read more about the difference between this option and default one [below](#templates-or-central-hooks).
+You can read more about the difference between this option and the default one [below](#templates-or-central-hooks).
 For this, run the command below.

 ```shell
 $ cli installer --use-core-hookspath